-SARA Institutions will report the number of students enrolled exclusively in distance education delivered both in the home state of the institution and outside the home state of the institution.
+SARA institutions will report the number of students enrolled exclusively in distance education delivered both in the home state of the institution and outside the home state of the institution.

 This required data submission is based on the enrollment data your institution reported to the Integrated Postsecondary Education Data System (IPEDS) last fall.
 For SARA, that data is to be disaggregated by the state, territory, or district in which the students reside.
-While every effort has been made to provide clear instructions, the variety of institutional practices in determining student location, tabulating enrollment data, and delivering distance education make perfectly accurate and consistent reporting across institutions unstainable at present.
-Please use your best judgment and adopt and document an approach that ensuries your institutions unstainable at present.
-Please use your best judgment and adopt and document an approach that ensuries your institutions unstainable at present.
+While every effort has been made to provide clear instructions, the variety of institutional practices in determining student location, tabulating enrollment data, and delivering distance education make perfectly accurate and consistent reporting across institutions unsatianable at present.
+Please use your best judgment and adopt and document an approach that ensures your institutions reporting is consistent from year-to-year and captures the requested information.